xavriley/crepe_notes/README.md

 Due to the way the algorithm works, repeated notes at the same pitch are treated as a special case and have to fall back to using a standard onset detector (madmom).
 The results might vary depending on the type of music you want to transcribe.
 For example, in a jazz saxophone solo it's relatively uncommon to repeat the same note.
 In a rock bass line however the opposite is true.

+The onset detection library we use ([madmom](https://github.com/CPJKU/madmom)) has a licence which restricts commercial use.
+This restrictions is conferred onto CREPE Notes as a result - if you have a commercial use case please contact the madmom authors to discuss this.

 Roadmap
 -------

--[ ] (Distant goal) Add UI to aid with picking thresholds for velocity and note length -[x] Experiment with edge preserving smoothing on the confidence thresholds to reduce spurious grace notes/glissandi
+- [ ] (Distant goal) Add UI to aid with picking thresholds for velocity and note length
+- [x] Experiment with edge preserving smoothing on the confidence thresholds to reduce spurious grace notes/glissandi

 Credits
 -------